pnp/powershell/documentation/Add-PnPPageSection.md

 PS> Add-PnPPageSection -Page $page -SectionTemplate OneColumn -ZoneEmphasis 2
 ```

-Adds a new one column section to the Client-Side page 'MyPage' and sets the background to 2 (0 is no background, 3 is highest emphasis)
+Adds a new one column section to the page 'MyPage' and sets the background to 2 (0 is no background, 3 is highest emphasis)

 ## PARAMETERS